amasloub/rxOS/docs/source/how_it_works/remote_support.rst

 =============================

-rxOS allows remote support channel to be set up by adding a simple text file and support access keys on an USB stick and plugging it into the receiver.
+rxOS allows remote support channel to be set up by adding a simple text file on an USB stick and plugging it into the receiver.

 .. note::
     Because of the security implicatins, remote support channel is only opened